ONSdigital/spp-cognito-poc/README.md

     `production` cognito anywhere.
   - You probably want to ignore `fargate.tf` its what deploys the two test apps `fake_baw` and `poc_client` but isn't really how you would likely deploy them for real, it was a quick and dirty way of getting them running.

+  - **Note**: If when running a terraform plan you encounter an error such as:
+    "Error: Invalid for_each argument  on fargate.tf line 170, in resource "aws_route53_record" "poc_client_validation":"

+    The fix is to run
+    terraform apply -target aws_acm_certificate.poc_client
+    Then a subsequent plan and apply will run successfully.

 - **fake_baw** - An extremely simple flask app with no auth that serves some static html links to the `poc_client`.
   Each link opens a new tab/ window in a simple way of replicating what happens in BAW.
 - **poc_client** - The juicy bit!